uchicago-library/marc2iiif/README.md

 1. an application that will take the generated IIIF manifests and a location of digital files and add the matching files to each IIIF manifest thereby filling in the sequence

-# marc2iiif
-An application that will take 1 or more Marc records (in either binary or MARCXML) and convert them into IIIF manifests